Scientific Name

 How to Grow and Care

-Paint Brush is an ideal plant for a shady rock garden or for difficult parts of the garden receiving poor light, where it can be left to multiply for many years.
+Haemanthus deformis is ideal for a shady rock garden or for difficult parts of the garden receiving poor light, where it can multiply for many years.

-It is one of the easiest of all the Haemanthus species to grow.
-It requires a dappled shade position and likes to remain undisturbed for many years once established.
+Once established, it requires a dappled shade position and likes to remain undisturbed for many years.
 The soil must be well aerated.
 A suggested medium is equal parts of well-rotted compost, coarse river sand, and loam.
-Plant the greenish bulbs with the upper half exposed, and the thick fleshy roots spread out horizontally over the soil.
+Plant the greenish bulbs with the upper half exposed and the thick fleshy roots spread horizontally over the soil.

 It also makes an excellent subject for plastic or terracotta containers, and these need not be deep as the roots naturally spread out horizontally.
-Pots of Paint Brush can be grown very successfully on a shady veranda, and it is also suitable as an indoor plant where it should be placed in a position receiving dappled light but not direct sunlight.
-Plants like to become pot-bound, and mature bulbs flower reliably every year and only need to be divided every 7 or 8 years when flowering performance starts to diminish.
-However, paint Brush is not hardy and has to be grown under the protection of the cool greenhouse in countries with very cold winter conditions.
+Pots of Haemanthus deformis can be grown very successfully on a shady veranda.
+This plant is also suitable as an indoor plant, where it should be placed in a position that receives dappled light but not direct sunlight.
+This plant likes to become pot-bound, and mature bulbs flower reliably yearly and only need to be divided every 7 or 8 years when flowering performance diminishes.
+However, Haemanthus deformis is not hardy and has to be grown under the protection of a cool greenhouse in countries with very cold winter conditions.

 Links